hharcolezi/hharcolezi.github.io/_pages/about.md

   <article>
     <h2>Background</h2>
     <p>
-      I received my Ph.D. in Computer Science from the University of Bourgogne Franche-Comté (UBFC) and my M.Sc. in Electrical Engineering from the São Paulo State University (UNESP).
+      I received my Ph.D. in Computer Science from the University of Bourgogne Franche-Comté (UBFC), my M.Sc. in Electrical Engineering from the São Paulo State University (UNESP), and my B.Eng. in Electrical Engineering from the Mato Grosso State University (UNEMAT).
     </p>
   </article>
 </section>